GenericMappingTools/gmt/doc/rst/source/plot3d.rst

               -Gblue -Bx2+lXLABEL -By2+lYLABEL -Bz10+lZLABEL -B+t"3-D PLOT" -p135/30
               -U+c -W -pdf heights

-To plot a point with color dictated by the *t.cpt* file for the *level*-value 65, try
+To plot a point with color and outline dictated by the *t.cpt* file for the *level*-value 65, try

    ::